 In addition, we now offer a full marine service, from transportation and installation of foundation structures to cable installation, wind turbine generator (WTG) installation and overall project management.

 Seaway Heavy Lifting has become increasingly active in the renewable energy industry in recent years.
 We have installed many hundreds of foundations and we draw on our two decades of successful installations for Oil & Gas clients worldwide.
 We have successfully executed over 150 Oil & Gas installation projects, from the North Sea and Black Sea to the Gulf of Mexico, Barents Sea, Malaysia and offshore India.
 This expertise is available to renewable energy clients requiring EPCI-based transportation and installation, including single lift solutions for fully assembled WTG structures.
-As demand for these services increases, our operational spread is expanding internationally, with the establishment of Seaway Heavy Lifting centres in Aberdeen, Glasgow, Paris and Hamburg next to the offices in Cyprus and Zoetermeer.
+As demand for these services increases, our operational spread is expanding internationally, with the establishment of Seaway Heavy Lifting centres in Aberdeen, Glasgow, Paris, Houston, Hamburg and Taiwan next to the offices in Cyprus and Zoetermeer.

 Click one of the buttons below to learn more about our EPCI and T&I services.